MaastrichtU-IDS/d2s-docs/docs/d2s-new-dataset.md

 ### Define the dataset metadata

-Define the dataset [**HCLS metadata**](https://www.w3.org/TR/hcls-dataset/), you can find example of metadata for [DrugBank](https://github.com/MaastrichtU-IDS/d2s-transform-template/tree/master/mapping/drugbank/metadata/1).
+Define the dataset [**HCLS descriptive metadata**](https://www.w3.org/TR/hcls-dataset/), you can find example of metadata for [DrugBank](https://github.com/MaastrichtU-IDS/d2s-transform-template/tree/master/datasets/drugbank/metadata).

 Each dataset has 2 levels of metadata:
-* The [summary metadata](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/mapping/drugbank/metadata/1/metadata-drugbank-summary.rq) need to be defined once for each dataset *(~10 fields to fill)*
+* The [summary metadata](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/datasets/drugbank/metadata/metadata-drugbank-0-summary.rq) need to be defined once for each dataset *(~10 fields to fill)*
-* The [distribution metadata](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/mapping/drugbank/metadata/1/metadata-drugbank-1.rq) need to be defined for each new version *(~6 fields to fill)*
+* The [distribution metadata](https://github.com/MaastrichtU-IDS/d2s-transform-template/blob/master/datasets/drugbank/metadata/metadata-drugbank-1.rq) need to be defined for each new version *(~6 fields to fill)*

 > Some distribution metadata is retrieved from the summary